 Ultima – A circular economy restaurant

-The Ultima project aims to challenge traditional ways of operating a restaurant.
-The project’s aim is to become global pioneers in urban cultivation at the same time as creating new raw materials and dishes.
-The aim is also to examine how waste can be reduced and nutrients recycled in an urban environment.
+The Ultima project aimed to challenge traditional ways of operating in a restaurant milieu.
+The aim was also to test the growing of new raw materials and to examine how waste can be reduced and nutrients recycled in an urban environment.
 The most important task of the restaurant is to convince people that technical innovations can enable sustainable and ethical urban cultivation alongside conventional food production.

 Sitra funded the project, and the project manager on Sitra’s side was Merja Rehn.
-The restaurant is owned by Finnish-Devil oy, whose chefs, Henri Alén and Tommi Tuominen, will be responsible for the kitchen and the whole concept.
-The hydroponic system will be produced by Green Automation oy, and Atelje Sotamaa will be responsible for all design work.
-The other co-operative partners are Entocube, Helsieni, TouchPoint, Robbes Lilla Trädgård and the Finnish Seed Potato Centre in Tyrnävä.
+The restaurant is owned by Finnish-Devil oy, whose chefs Henri Alén and Tommi Tuominen are responsible for the kitchen and the whole concept.
+The hydroponic system was produced by Green Automation Oy, and Atelje Sotamaa was responsible for all design work.
+The other co-operative partners were Entocube, Helsieni, TouchPoint, Robbes Lilla Trädgård and the Finnish Seed Potato Centre in Tyrnävä.